In this article, we will guide you through all the essential questions you should consider to ensure you are maximising your points earning potential.

 Just be mindful not to let the offers distract you from doing your homework.
 Check annual fees and spending criteria before applying.

 - Earn rates: Another important consideration – how many Qantas Points can you earn on an ongoing basis?
-As of June 2019, one of the highest earn rates is 1.25 Qantas Points per dollar, uncapped, through the Westpac Altitude and American Express Black bundle.
+As of June 2021, one of the highest earn rates is up to 2.25 Qantas Points per dollar, uncapped, through the Qantas American Express Ultimate card.

 Most non-Amex cards will earn 0.5 to 1 point per dollar, depending on the card type.
 Some cards will have caps on the number of points earned per month, which is something to keep in mind if you have got a few large purchases coming up.